0beqz/screen-space-reflections/readme.md

 - `temporalResolve`: whether you want to use Temporal Resolving to re-use reflections from the last frames; this will reduce noise tremendously but may result in "smearing"

-- `temporalResolveMix`: an integer factor used to set how much the last frame should be blended in when the camera moves; higher values will result in less noise when moving the camera but more smear
+- `temporalResolveMix`: a value between 0 and 1 to set how much the last frame's reflections should be blended in; higher values will result in less noisy reflections when moving the camera but a more smeary look

+- `temporalResolveCorrectionMix`: a value between 0 and 1 to set how much the reprojected reflection should be corrected; higher values will reduce smearing but will result in less flickering at "reflection edges

+- `maxSamples`: the maximum number of samples for reflections; settings it to 0 means unlimited samples; setting it to a value like 6 can help make camera movements less disruptive when calculating reflections

-- `ENABLE_BLUR`: whether to blur the reflections and blend these blurred reflections depending on the roughness and depth of the reflection ray
+- `ENABLE_BLUR`: whether to blur the reflections and blend these blurred reflections depending on the roughness and depth of the reflection ray; this option can't be changed during run-time

 - `blurMix`: how much the blurred reflections should be mixed with the raw reflections